-Making Halo fun again with a wild concept, sharing things with your friends.
+Making Halo fun again with a crazy concept... sharing it with your friends.

 Halo has somewhat strayed from its roots.
 So I designed a Halo Infinite Companion App to emphasize the strengths of Halo and its community, the things that made it so popular in the first place.